 - Footwear — Blisters don't care about your schedule.

 I've done 12-mile walks.
-Practically speaking, the first half feels fine.
+Day to day, the first half feels fine.
 The second half teaches you things about your shoes you didn't want to know.

 Running: Speed Changes Everything